ShiawasenaHoshi/Algorithms/README.md

 # README #

-This is implementations of algorithms:
+This is implementation of algorithms:

 * binary search
 * counting sort